maxitg/SetReplace/README.md

 ### Automatic Initial State

-An initial state consistent of an appropriate number of (hyper) self-loops can be automatically produced for anonymous (non-pattern) rules.
+An initial state consisting of an appropriate number of (hyper) self-loops can be automatically produced for anonymous (non-pattern) rules.
 Here we evolve the system for 0 steps and ask the evolution object for the 0-th generation aka the initial state:

 ```
 In[] := WolframModel[{{1, 2}, {1, 2}} -> {{3, 2}, {3, 2}, {2, 1}, {1, 3}},